berkbltc/SpringPersistingStateMachine/README.md

 # SpringStateMachine
-Implementations of Persisting State Machines (In-memory + with mariaDB) with Spring State Machine Framework
+Implementations of Persisting State Machines (In-memory + with mariaDB) using Spring State Machine Framework